 Pakistan’s most famous valley, embraced by the Karakoram Mountains and filled with crackling glaciers, forested foothills, and ancient fortresses.
 We’ll travel along the famous Karakoram Highway to visit multiple locations in Hunza, and stay in a traditional homestay.

 A quiet and little-visited region in western Gilgit Baltistan, where we’ll find intimate mountain valleys and some of the most hospitable people in the north.
 Idyllic Yasin Valley will be our focus.

 Out with the dry mountains, in with the green meadows!
 Pastoral postcard views, aquamarine lakes, and the ninth highest mountain in the world await us in this region east of the Karakoram Highway.

 Pakistan’s cultural capital is our grand finale!
-Mughal-era monuments, religious shrines still very much alive, a passionate food scene and more await in this historic city, my favorite in Pakistan.
+Mughal-era monuments, religious shrines still very much alive, a passionate food scene, and more await you in this historic city, my favorite in Pakistan.

 “I would recommend it in a heartbeat.”

-How many women will be on the tour?
+How many women will be on our Pakistan women’s tour?